Super RTL: Super RTL

 Super RTL was finally launched on 28 April 1995, with The New Adventures of Winnie the Pooh as its first ever program (aside from showing Disney Channel's "TV" ident, Super RTL is not owned by Disney Branded Television, instead, it was owned by Disney's Buena Vista International Television Investments division).
 The Disney-CC/ABC merger led to DTT being split up in April 1996, Walt Disney Television International was transferred to Capital Cities/ABC in that same month.
 CC/ABC combined the international units, Walt Disney Television International and ACIBG, into Disney–ABC International Television (DAIT) in July.
 Around the same time, in the 1990s, Bertelsmann ultimately came out on top after having gradually increased its stake in the German television channel RTL.
 Following a legal dispute with RTL/CLT, Bertelsmann announced plans to merge the television businesses of UFA to form the joint venture CLT-UFA in April 1996.
 A merger agreement was signed on 8 July 1996.
 It was approved by the CLT board of directors on 5 December, and the formation of CLT-UFA was completed on 14 January 1997.
 As a result, German television channels such as RTL Television, Super RTL and VOX and international broadcasting services, including M6 in France, were all brought together under one roof.

 The Fun & Action Tour, a Germany-wide roadshow event for children, was started in 1997 featuring TV program characters.
-The tour was later renamed the Toggo Tour.
+The tour was later renamed to Toggo Tour.
 The following year, the channel became the top view channel by the 3-to-13-year-old target age group.

 In 1999, the joint venture saw its channel make a net profit of DM 4.5 million, launched its website and started the Super RTL Licensing Agency to make more revenues from TV licensing.
 A new managing director, Claude Schmit, took charge of the venture in 2000.

-Also in 2000, the preschool programming is labeled "Toggolino".
+Also in 2000, the preschool programming was placed into a block called "Toggolino".
 Toggolino Club is started in 2002 and offers paid pre-school children education content.

 The Toggo umbrella brand was introduced in 2001 for all activities for 6- to 13-year-old children.
 In 2002, Sony BMG label, Berlin Records, released the first Toggo Music CD.
 SuperRTL began using the 'Family Cartoon' rating label in 2006 for family viewing suitable animated films shown on Friday and Saturday night.

 In 2005, Super RTL was granted a broadcast license for the preschool pay-TV channel Toggolino TV by the government media regulators for young children between the ages of 3 and 6.
 However, Toggolino TV was never launched.
 Bertelsmann turned over the learning platform Scoyo to Super RTL in 2009.
 In mid-2013, Super RTL, RTL II and four other RTL channels were available over Zattoo live streaming service under the first deal between a German broadcaster and an over the top platform company.